IPCSfunder/IPCS/README.md

 This is a project which is called Integrated Preschool Connectivity System

 How to import IPCS into Intellij Idea
-1.Please get the latest code from github https://github.com/IPCSfunder/IPCS.git 2.File->Project from existing resouces
+1.Please get the latest code from github https://github.com/IPCSfunder/IPCS.git \n 2.File->Project from existing resouces \n
 3 Choose IPCS folder
 4 Import project from existing module
 5 Select maven